 More recently, there have been changes to the school’s educational program, including the introduction of the twelve-year curriculum, the implementation of the German International Abitur curriculum (or German high school diploma, also known as the DIA, conferred beginning with the class of 2017), and the introduction of a bilingual pre-kindergarten program for three- and four-year-olds.

-At the Annual Meeting in November 2013, the Corporation members approved a proposal to change the name of the school to German International School New York, or GISNY for short.
+At the Annual Meeting in November 2013, the Corporation members approved a proposal to change the name of the school from German School New York (Deutsche Schule New York) to German International School New York, or GISNY for short.
 The name change became official in September 2014.
 Today, GISNY enrolls over 400 students and has a faculty of over 50 teachers.

 In May 2017, the Board of Trustees approved steps in the expansion and enhancement of the “Campus of the Future”.
 This first part was completion of the new building in September 2019 which includes a larger cafeteria, a multi-purpose room, an improved student lounge, updated library, new faculty room, offices and classrooms for differentiated instruction as well as storage areas and a basement.
 Currently the school is working on plans for a remodeled science wing.